 Why is this Important?

-- You can test more than one condition with IF function.
+- You can test more than one condition with the IF function.

 - It will return a specific value if all the conditions are true.

-- Or, it will return another specific value if any of the conditions is false.
+- Or, it will return another specific value if any of the conditions are false.

 Here I have a marks sheet of students.
 And, I want to add some remarks to the sheet.